timapers/esp-uantwerpen/README.md

 ```

 ### Update Tables
 When you want to update the tables to the newest version.
 Run the following command.
-Here is 24032025.sql the newest upgrade file in the "upgrades" folder.
+Here is 24032025.sql the newest upgrade file in the "migrations/upgrades" folder.
 ```
 python upgrade_downgrade_db.py upgrade 24032025.sql
 ```